fish-shell/fish-shell/CONTRIBUTING.md

 1. The [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) forms the basis of the fish C++ style guide.
 There are two major deviations for the fish project.
 First, a four, rather than two, space indent.
 Second, line lengths up to 100, rather than 80, characters.

-1. The `clang-format` command is authoritative with respect to indentation, whitespace around operators, etc. **Note**: this rule should be ignored at this time.
-After the code is cleaned up this rule will become mandatory.
+1. The `clang-format` command is authoritative with respect to indentation, whitespace around operators, etc.

 1. All names in code should be `small_snake_case`.
 No Hungarian notation is used.
 Classes and structs names should be followed by `_t`.